anthonylouismorton/Code-201/reading-notes/Read-03.md

 **<=** means less than or equal to

-- switch cases compare a value to multipe outcomes and allow the use of a default value if none of the outcomes explicity stated are met
+- switch cases compare a value to multiple outcomes and allow the use of a default value if none of the outcomes explicitly stated are met